The Question of Extremism in American Politics

 Both left and right are leaning into “extremes,” in direct opposition with each other.
 What does that mean for democracy?

-One of the things that has enabled the country to survive so long, more or less intact, is that there has been an important element of pragmatism within the political parties and also within the constitutional structure.
+One thing that has enabled the country to survive so long, more or less intact, is that there has been an important element of pragmatism within the political parties and within the constitutional structure.
 It's very hard to get things done.
 Radical change is very hard to enact.
 We have peaceful transitions of power.
 There has also been, in the modern era, respect or regard for democratic norms and democratic institutions.

 With Trump on the right, first and foremost, and Sanders on the left to a lesser extent, though he’s certainly playing a part in this, we get a steady drumbeat of attacks against the system, against the idea that our institutions can function in any sort of effective way.
 What does Sanders say?
 The system is rigged.
 There is a corporate establishment.
 There is a political establishment and they are conspiratorial.